 No Award shall be granted pursuant to the Plan on or after April 5, 2017, but Awards granted prior to such date may, and the Committee's authority to administer the terms of such Awards shall, extend beyond that date.
 No Award (other than a Stock Option or Stock Appreciation Right) granted during the period commencing on May 8, 2012 through the date of the annual meeting of the Company's stockholders in 2013 (the "2013 Meeting") shall be deemed to be "performance-based" under Section 162(m) of the Code unless it is granted subject to the approval of the Performance Goals set forth on Exhibit A by the Company's stockholders at the 2013 Meeting.
-If the Company's stockholders do not approve the Performance Goals set forth on Exhibit A at the 2013 Meeting, then no Award (other than a Stock Option or Stock Appreciation Right) granted is granted (i) subject to the approval of, and is approved by, the stockholders at the first stockholder meeting following such grant or (ii) on or following a the date of a subsequent meeting of the stockholders at which the stockholders approve the Performance Goals set forth on Exhibit A or approve other designated performance criteria.
+If the Company's stockholders do not approve the Performance Goals set forth on Exhibit A at the 2013 Meeting, then no Award (other than a Stock Option or Stock Appreciation Right) granted on or after the date of the 2013 Meeting shall be deemed to be "performance-based" under Section 162(m) of the Code unless it is granted (i) subject to the approval of, and is approved by, the stockholders at the first stockholder meeting following such grant or (ii) on or following a the date of a subsequent meeting of the stockholders at which the stockholders approve the Performance Goals set forth on Exhibit A or approve other designated performance criteria.